treeverse/lakeFS/docs/integrations/emr.md

 ---
 layout: default
 title: EMR
-description: This section covers how you can start using lakeFS with Amazon EMR, an AWS managed service that simplifies running open-source big data frameworks.
+description: This section shows how you can start using lakeFS with Amazon EMR, an AWS managed service that simplifies running open-source Big Data frameworks.
 parent: Integrations
 nav_order: 35
 has_children: false